DataONEorg/d1_python/d1_certificate_python/doc/overview.rst

-The `DataONE Certificate Extensions for Python`_ provides Python extensions for parsing and generating PEM formatted :term:`X.509` v3 certificates as used for authentication within the DataONE infrastructure.
+The :doc:`/certificate/index` provides Python extensions for parsing and generating PEM formatted :term:`X.509` v3 certificates as used for authentication within the DataONE infrastructure.